-- Includes mainly revenues from subscriptions for CATV, fixed internet and fixed telephony and DTH services.
-(2) - (3) Includes mainly revenues from sale of handsets and other CPE, energy as well as advertising revenues. - (4) On 3rd of January 2022, the Hungarian operations were sold.
+- (1) Includes revenue from operations in Italy. - (2) Includes mainly revenues from subscriptions for CATV, fixed internet and fixed telephony and DTH services. - (3) Includes mainly revenues from sale of handsets and other CPE, energy as well as advertising revenues. - (4) On 3rd of January 2022, the Hungarian operations were sold.
 For details please see Note 23.2